-When working offline, you can choose to set two additional limit levels outside the trigger levels.
-Any detected spikes with a peak amplitude outside these limits are rejected.
-In this case the trigger and associated limit act as an amplitude window on the data.
+When working offline or online with a Power1401 or a Micro1401-3, you can choose to set two additional limit levels outside the trigger levels.
+Spikes with a peak amplitude outside these limits are rejected so the trigger and associated limit act as an amplitude window on the data.
 The limit applies to the initial peak amplitude, so the second spike in the diagram is acceptable, even though some of the data points lie outside the limits.